data-apis/array-api/spec/API_specification/statistical_functions.md

-# Statistical Reductions
+# Statistical Functions

-> Array API specification for statistical reductions.
+> Array API specification for statistical functions.

 A conforming implementation of the array API standard must provide and support the following functions adhering to the following conventions.